-Dr. Johannes Wandt, L
+Dr. Johannes Wandt, Lead Author

 To guarantee this, Wandt created a rod-shaped cell while he was a doctoral candidate in the group of Prof. Hubert A. Gasteiger, Chair of Technical Electrochemistry at TUM, that allows the development of metallic lithium to be detected directly and with quantitative exactness.